gabochi/rampcode/README.md

 And assign a shurtcut key (like CTRL+. or whatever).
 So, every time I press CTRL+., the current line is sent as a message to the rampcode patch.

-Perl or Haskell syntax highlighting works fine.
+Also, Perl (or Haskell, maybe Lisp) syntax highlighting works fine.

 ### Using the command line